shramee/starklings-cairo1/README.md

 ## Contributing

 Thanks for your interest in the project.
-You can fork the repo, create a branch with a descriptive name (maybe the issue number and a word or two to describe it) and submit a pull request to the `dev` branch of this repo.
+You can fork the repo, create a branch with a descriptive name (maybe the issue number and a word or two to describe it) and submit a pull request.

-### Branches

-We have 2 active branches,

-1. `dev` This is where new development happens.
-All pull requests should be made to this branch.
-2. `main` This is for cloning and running starklings. `dev` is merged into `main` after a second set of testing.

 ### Adding new exercises